 The Maze is a dynamic installation that explores the domains of interactive surfaces with a sculptural quality.
 An array of modular panels generates a continuous pattern, unlocking a wide range of possible configurations that can be used as a language of signs.

-It is an interface that is constantly reconfigured by the visitors as they rotate the plates and change the configuration.
-This is possible because every panel has a mechanism to allow its rotation around the centre of the panel: the plate come out from its spot, can be rotated and re-inserted back.
-This transforms the wall into a 3D dynamic puzzle.
+This interaction is possible because every panel has a mechanism to allow its rotation around the centre of the panel: the plate come out from its spot, can be rotated and re-inserted back, transforming the wall into a 3D dynamic puzzle.
 The use of metal components and its shiny effect highlight the three-dimensional nature of the installation, reflecting the surroundings and interacting not only with the people but also with the environment.

 About Nyxo Visionary Design